 A good hashtag strategy is to group your hashtags like this;

 niche-specific hashtags - those that are strictly related to your field of knowledge.
 For example, if you’re a fashion blogger for plus-size models, a niche-specific hashtag could be #PlusSizeStyle or #PlusSizeFashion;

 Moderate Industry hashtags - those that are kind of related to your field of knowledge and have a moderate audience size.
 Using the previous example, a moderate hashtag could be #FashionAdvice;

 Broader Industry hashtags - very popular hashtags that have a broader audience size and are related to your niche.
 Again, using the previous example, you could say a broader hashtag could be #FashionInspiration.

 Most of your hashtags should be from the niche-specific group.
 Use less of smaller industry and the least of bigger industry hashtags.
 It’s good to have them there, but the point is to attract a very specific audience that can be mainly accomplished by using hashtags searched by your specific niche.

 Of course, you can always add location hashtags and product hashtags, if they are relevant to what your post is about.

 The point of this hashtag classification is to group posts with the same topic.
 So use them wisely.
-Think hard what your Instagram is about and make sure you only use hashtags that are relevant to your Instagram's purpose.
+Think hard about what your Instagram is about and make sure you only use hashtags that are relevant to your Instagram's purpose.

 Make a list and test out what hashtags perform the best for you.
 It’s a waiting game of testing, trialing, and making mistakes.
 What works for you might not work for someone else.
 Be patient and publish your posts with location tags and at the time your followers are active.
-All of these, combined with hashtags, is what will bring well-performing results in the long run.
+All of these, combined with hashtags, are what will bring well-performing results in the long run.